1995parham-learning/herkoole/README.md

 I am reading the **Introduction to Evolutionary Algorithms** book from Springer.
 Repository name comes from [Disney's Hercules](https://en.wikipedia.org/wiki/Disney's_Hercules_(video_game)) Video Game.

+## Structure
+I am trying to create a generic structure for evolutionary algorithms, but I am not sure this structure is good or useful.

 ## Up and Running

 ```sh